bcebel/bcebel/README.md

 🌱 Passionate about sustainable tech and the potential for positive environmental impact.
 Dreamer and creator in the world of biochar, AI and beyond. 🌍

-🚀 Mastering the art of Object-Oriented Programming, with a stronghold in JavaScript as my base language.
+🚀 Mastering the art of Object-Oriented Programming, with a stronghold in JavaScript as my core language.
 Venturing into diverse coding universes to broaden horizons and build innovative solutions.

 💡 Turning ideas into elegant, efficient code that makes a difference.
 Constantly seeking new challenges and opportunities to learn and grow.
 Let's collaborate and craft a greener future together! 🌿✨